bkahlert/kommons-test/README.md

 ### testEnum

-Write a bunch of tests conveniently for all enum entries in a single test:
+Write a bunch of soft assertions conveniently for all enum entries in a single test:

 ```kotlin
 enum class FooBar { foo_bar, FOO_BAR }